 Overall, implementation of reforms has led to banks being better capitalized, less leveraged and more liquid than they were before the global financial crisis.
 Figure 7 shows that the largest internationally active banks have improved their buffers, making the banking system more resilient to economic shocks.
-In addition, most risks posed by the specific types of non-bank financial intermediation that contributed to the 2008 crisis have been significantly reduced.
+In addition, most risks posed by the specific types of non-bank financial intermediation that contributed to the 2008 crisis have been significantly reduced.18

 To date, there is evidence that the changes in financial sector regulation have been achieved without impeding the overall provision of credit to the global economy.
 While international banks deleveraged after the crisis, since 2014, bank lending and total credit to non-financial firms and households has grown relative to GDP (figure 9).
-Total credit growth in emerging markets and developing economies 19 has grown faster than in advanced economies relative to GDP, with a dip only in 2008.
-This in part reflects the low cost of bank credit and bond finance in recent years, supported by excep-
+Total credit growth in emerging markets and developing economies19 has grown faster than in advanced economies relative to GDP, with a dip only in 2008.
+This in part reflects the low cost of bank credit and bond finance in recent years, supported by exceptionally accommodative monetary policies.
+The greatest growth has been to non-financial corporations (versus households), which shows that, in general, lending is more likely to be supporting economic activity, although there is concern that the credit has not increased real investment (see chapter III.E).